'I Said Goodbye to Everything.' What It Was Like to Live Through Hurricane Irma

 People in Miami start to go outside.
 The roads are trashed.
 Stop signs lie on their backs and shattered streetlights dangle, bobbing just feet above the ground.
 Cars weave between palm fronds and live power lines, writhing in the wind.
 Downed trees are everywhere.
 Some are huge.
 Their roots, muddy and thick and six feet wide, hang over sidewalks and in front of strip malls.
 They crush roofs and windshields.
 People hang out of their windows to take pictures, marveling at the forest of denuded billboards.
 Stripped of their canvas advertisements, they are strange, hulking pieces of scaffolding.
 A homeless man who apparently weathered the worst of it emerges from a glass bus stop.
 Someone tries to get him to a shelter.
 He takes a Brown Sugar Pop-Tart instead.

 In downtown Miami, on Brickell Ave, the streets are under water, four feet in some places.
-It’s a combination of storm surge and rain and the tide coming in, the meteorologists tell us,.
-They say not to walk in it, ut it’s too late for that.
+It’s a combination of storm surge and rain and the tide coming in, the meteorologists tell us.
+They say not to walk in it, but it’s too late for that.
 Two young women, both barefoot, splash up to their knees.
 They pose for selfies, combing their hair with their fingers, adjusting bra straps.
 One climbs onto a fire hydrant, a yellow nub of an island in the flood, and arches her back.
 Her friend snaps a picture with her iPhone.

 Walnut-sized chunks of shattered glass litter the sidewalk in front of an apartment building.
 A woman who lives there says a balcony on the 43rd story burst that afternoon.
 It sounded like this, she says, and then she roars.
 Moments later, there's a deafening snap overhead—the loudest firecracker you’ve ever heard—and a 10-foot hunk of metal rips off a skyscraper.
 It falls hundreds of feet and slices into the street.
 The women go back inside.